ChristianF88/CD3Waterbalance/doc/Model Set Up/XML - Creator.md

 	Building Demand Attributevector = [Buildingdemandvector_0, Buildingdemandvector_1, ..., Buildingdemandvector_n]

-    Buildingdemandvector = [[number of people in residential unit 1, number of people in residential unit 2, ..., number of people in residential unit n], [number of people in commercial unit 1, number of people in commercial unit 2, ..., number of people in commercial unit n]]
+    Buildingdemandvector = [[number of people in residential unit 1, number of people in residential unit 2, ..., number of people in residential unit n], [number of people in commercial unit 1, number of people in commercial unit 2, ..., number of people in commercial unit n], Select Model]

     length(Buildingdemandvector[0]) = number of residential units in building